 Here’s the thing…notice how I called retirement “a destination”?
 Now, have you ever gone on a long road trip, with a particular destination in mind, without using a map?
 No. You haven't!

-Unfortunately, so many people in this world are on their very long, winding road trip to their retirement destination and have never even opened up a map.
+Unfortunately, so many people are on a very long, winding road trip to their retirement destination and have never even opened up a map.
 No wonder they feel so lost!

-So, what we are going to (metaphorically) do is open up a map, and then we are going to “highlight” your individualized path to retirement.
+So, we are going to (metaphorically) open up a map, and then we will “highlight” your individualized path to retirement.
 (I’m 45, so when we went on family car trips we literally looked at maps printed on paper and “highlighted our route.”
 Just wanted to clarify that reference for some of you young whipper-snappers.)

 Let’s open our maps (sure, phones…whatever).